 Spread out paper and supplies and start drawing next to your child.
 Chances are they are going to want to participate.
 Don’t worry about an end goal.
 Just draw.
 Let your lines overlap with theirs.
 Let them pick colors for you.
 Talk about the drawing out loud.
 You may be surprised to find how freeing it is for you, and how fun it is for them.
 And if you’re lucky, you just gained a half hour of creativity time alongside your favorite little person.

 Maybe you can’t make everything at the speed and the volume that you used to.
 But if you use that as an excuse to stop producing entirely, you’ll end up feeling empty.

 SO WORK WITHIN THE POCKETS OF TIME YOU HAVE, THE SUPPLIES YOU CAN CARRY, AND SET NEW GOALS THAT ARE ATTAINABLE.

 Through your example, your children will learn that art can exist wherever we are, and with whatever material we can find.
 And you never know, they might be the one to inspire your next great big idea.

 Do you know what it feels like to crave more personal art time?
-Let us know in the comments if you've found solutions that work for you.
+Let me know if you've found solutions that work for you.